Local Veteran Services

 The Veterans Affairs Clinic located in Klamath Falls, OR offers the veterans of Klamath County primary medical care.
 There is a full time physician and nursing staff available based on both an appointment and walk type service.
-The clinic is located south of the Oregon Tech campus next to Matteo's Coffee shop.
+The clinic is located south of the Oregon Tech campus next to Brevada Brewhouse.

 The rehabilitation center, located over the hill in White City, offers southern Oregon veterans comprehensive medical treatment.
-The White City Center's website can be found by clicking the seal.
+Visit the White City Center's website for more information.

 Disabled American Veterans

 The Disable American Veterans office (Dewey Powell Chapter #12) provides the veterans of Klamath County with information about benefits, service connected disability filing services, veteran news, counseling, and disaster relief support.

 The DAV is an organization that encourages membership so that the veterans of the local chapter can move forward in their local communities.
 For more questions, please visit the DAV website or view the DAV location.

 Veterans of Foreign Wars

 The local chapter of the Veterans of Foreign Wars (Pelican Post 1383) provides the veterans of Klamath Falls a place to experience comradeship with fellow veterans.
 The VFW is committed to maintaining the memory and history of Klamath Falls veterans while at the same time preserving the memory of all the veterans around the country.
 The VFW hosts dinners, parties, poker tournaments throughout the yea

 The local chapter is located in downtown Klamath Falls off main street near the Klamath Falls city office.
 Please click on the following link to view the Google Map.
 For more information, please visit their Facebook page or the VFW website.